cifkao/moveformer/README.md

 # MoveFormer
-MoveFormer: a Transformer-based step-selection model for animal movement prediction
+MoveFormer: a Transformer-based model for animal movement step-selection analysis